 The prerequisites for this program are a bachelor’s or master’s degree in engineering, architecture, sciences, business, or other facility management related field or discipline.
 Practicing facility managers with at least two years of experience in facility management and a bachelor’s degree in other fields will also be admitted to the program, with approval of the program coordinator.

-To maintain enrollment in the certificate program, students should maintain a 3.0 grade point average throughout tenure in the program.
+To maintain enrollment in the M.S. in Facilities Management program, students should maintain a 3.0 grade point average throughout tenure in the program.